HRDKOR/hrdkorea-did/README.md

 Q-Net Platform Service
 -------------
-The initial platform service supports issuers or verifiers to easily issue and verify verificable credentials.
+The Q-Net platform service supports issuers or verifiers to easily issue and verify verificable credentials.